mesosphere/kudo-cassandra-operator/DEVELOPMENT.md

 via GitHub PRs.
 When it is deciced that a release needs to be done, a _stable branch_ is created based off of the master branch.
-In this branch all operator dependencies (Docker images, KUDO version, Golang libraries, etc.) are made to be _stable_, as in no SNAPSHOTs are used.
-The app version and operator version are also updated to be the desired version to be released.
-After the git commits doing the above are made, a git tag is created with the desired version to be released.
+In this branch all operator dependencies (Docker images, KUDO version, Golang libraries, etc.) are made to be _stable_, as in no _running versions_ (SNAPSHOT, latest, etc.) are used.
+The app version is set to the underlying Apache Cassandra version and the operator version is updated according to the versioning scheme shown above.
+After these changes are committed to the stable branch, a git tag is created with the version to be released.

 ### Release Workflow